benlevyx/benjaminlevy.ca/benjaminlevy.ca/src/data/interests/index.md

 ---
 category: 'interests section'
 title: 'Interests'
-subtitle: "What I do in my spare time"
+subtitle: 'What I do in my spare time'
 ---